tzok/cli2rest-bio/README.md

 - [BPNet](./bpnet/): A tool for computing base pair networks in DNA/RNA structures
 - [MC-Annotate](./mc-annotate/): A tool for RNA and DNA structure annotation
 - [Barnaba](./barnaba/): A tool for analyzing RNA three-dimensional structures and simulations
+- [DSSR](./dssr/): A tool for analyzing nucleic acid structures and identifying structural features

 ## How It Works